(Updated Oct. 21, 2020)

 The Fair Housing Council of Oregon (FHCO) is a statewide civil rights organization whose mission is to eliminate housing discrimination through access to enforcement and education.
 FHCO has a statewide hotline for people to call to ask question about, or report housing discrimination.
 Due to COVID-19, the hotline has been suspended; however, questions and complaints may be submitted online.

-Related to Governor Kate Brown’s Executive Order 20-11 to Stop Residential Evictions During COVID-19, there is recognition that landlords and property owners face their own costs if tenants are not able to pay rent.
+Related to Governor Kate Brown’s temporary moratorium preventing residential evictions during COVID-19, there is recognition that landlords and property owners face their own costs if tenants are not able to pay rent.
 The Governor and her Coronavirus Economic Advisory Council are engaging lenders to find potential solutions and are exploring various state and federal policy options that might be available to provide assistance to borrowers or other options for relief.
 Oregon Housing and Community Services and the Department of Consumer and Business Services are also pursuing relief options at the direction of the Governor.

 - Rental Owners Association in Lane County